bishista-paul/class-website/bishistaPaul/index.md

 Let $g_0$ denote the heteroplasmic mitochondria(i.e contain $g_0, g_1, g_2$) and $g_1, g_2$ denote homoplasmic types(i.e. only contain themselves.)

 In biology, $g_0$ is called a transitory state, which will disappear after some cell generations.
-In comparison, $g_1 and g_2$ are stable states and are the same from generation to generation.
+In comparison, $g_1, g_2$ are stable states and are the same from generation to generation.

 We can then make an evolution algebra to denote this: